Moses Lake, Washington

 Moses Lake is a city in Grant County, Washington, United States.
-The population was 25,146 as of the 2020 census.
-Moses Lake is the largest city in Grant County.
+The population was 25,146 at the 2020 census, and was estimated to be 26,969 in 2024.
+Moses Lake is the most populous city in Grant County.
 The city anchors the Moses Lake Micropolitan area, which includes all of Grant County and is part of the Moses Lake–Othello combined statistical area.

 Moses Lake, on which the city lies, is made up of three main arms over 18 mi long and up to one mile (1.6 km) wide.
 It is the largest natural body of fresh water in Grant County and has over 120 mi of shoreline covering 6500 acre.
 Before it was dammed in the early 1900s and then incorporated into the Columbia Basin Project, Moses Lake was a smaller shallow lake.
 To the south of the town is the Potholes Reservoir and the Columbia National Wildlife Refuge that has a number of seep lakes and vast amounts of migratory birds and other fauna natural to the area.

 History

 Before the construction of Grand Coulee Dam on the Columbia River in 1941 and Moses Lake Army Air Base in 1942 the area was largely barren.
 Native Americans knew the area as Houaph, which meant willow.
 Chief Moses was leader of the Sinkiuse tribe from 1859 to 1899, and was forced to negotiate with white settlers who began to settle in the area in the 1880s.
 Under pressure from the government, Chief Moses traded the Columbia Basin land for a reservation that stretched from Lake Chelan north to the Canada–US border.
 The government later traded again for what is now the Colville Indian Reservation.

 The new settlers named the lake in honor of Chief Moses.
-The city was originally named Neppel, after a town in Germany where one of the original settlers had lived.
+The city was originally named Neppel.
 The first settlers established fisheries and farms — some of the first exported items were carp, jackrabbits and fruit — but irrigation attempts failed and settlers left at about the same rate as they came.
 When the town was incorporated and renamed Moses Lake in 1938, the population was estimated at 302 people.

 The arrival of the air base in 1942 and irrigation water pumped from Grand Coulee Dam in 1955 offered newcomers a reason and a way to settle in an area that previously had little to offer other than good fishing and a place to water sheep and cattle.
 Moses Lake was quickly transformed into a hub for a vast region where transportation, agriculture and recreation came together.